December 4, 2024

 • 66.7% had an improvement in their quality-of-life following treatment.

-Their experiences of LSD led to deeper emotional insights and helped people face unknown worries and emotions.8
+Their experiences of LSD led to deeper emotional insights and helped people face unknown worries and emotions.9

 An analysis of seven studies found psychedelics like ayahuasca, psilocybin (magic mushrooms), and LSD had immediate and lasting effects in reducing depression and anxiety.

-There were only a few side effects such as short-term anxiety, headaches, nausea, and minor increases in heart rate and blood pressure.6
+There were only a few side effects such as short-term anxiety, headaches, nausea, and minor increases in heart rate and blood pressure.7

 LSD and alcohol dependence

-Research on using LSD for alcohol dependence has also shown positive results.
+• Initially research on using LSD for alcohol dependence showed positive results.

-People who received treatment experienced more optimism, positivity, and an improved ability to face their challenges.9
+• People who received treatment experienced more optimism, positivity, and an improved ability to face their challenges.10

-An analysis of six studies found one dose of LSD helped reduce risky alcohol use.
+• An analysis of six studies in the 1960’s and 70’s found one dose of LSD helped reduce risky alcohol use.
 The benefits were most noticeable at 2 to 3 months and lasted up to 6 months.
-The effect didn’t last after 12 months.9
+The effect didn’t last after 12 months.10

-In three studies on alcohol abstinence, LSD had a strong positive effect, helping participants stay alcohol-free for 1 to 3 months after treatment.9
+Three of these studies focused on alcohol abstinence, and showed that LSD had a strong positive effect, helping participants stay alcohol-free for 1 to 3 months after treatment.10

 How is LSD used in therapy?